-The Department of Policy Studies embraces the philosophy that policy level recommendations for sustainable development can follow only from rigorous research that engages with alternative strands/schools of thought across disciplines.
+The Department of Policy and Management Studies embraces the philosophy that policy level recommendations for sustainable development can follow only from rigorous research that engages with alternative strands/schools of thought across disciplines.
 The research agenda at the Department is advanced by its multi-disciplinary team of faculty members with specializations in anthropology, economics, management, development studies, sociology and demography.
 Their research interests, under the core theme of public policy, cuts across various aspects of ecology-economy-society interface.
-The research is taken forward primarily through various research projects, PhD programme and master’s dissertation.

 • Agrarian Studies

 • Climate Policy

 • Demography and Public Health

 • Development Studies

 • Energy and Climate nexus

 • Energy Economics and Policy

 • Environmental Anthropology